 Automation, today, means using commands that come from many sources.
 Some are built-in, but there are gaps.
 Those gaps can be filled by modules you can obtain from the community and via the PowerShell gallery.
 In many cases, you can make use of .NET and WMI classes.
 When all else fails, there is often a command-line tool.

 As you blend these tools into your workflow, you need to be aware of how a given set of commands work as well as the objects returned.
 You also need to deal with the mismatch.
-The Get-ADComputer command, for example, returns the name of thae a computer in AD in the Name property.
+The Get-ADComputer command, for example, returns the name of the a computer in AD in the Name property.
 Most commands that interact with a given computer, use the parameter ComputerName.

 In building Windows Server 2022, Microsoft did not update most of the role/feature management tools to support PowerShell 7.
 These tools work natively in Windows PowerShell but many do not work directly in PowerShell 7.
 The reason for this is that Microsoft based Windows PowerShell on Microsoft’s .NET Framework, whereas PowerShell 7 is based on the open-source .NET.
 The .NET team did not port all the APIs from the .NET Framework into .NET.
 Thus many of the role/feature commands that you can run in Windows PowerShell do not run natively since .NET did not implement certain .NET Framework.

 To get around this, PowerShell 7 comes with a Windows PowerShell compatibility solution.
-When you attempt to use some of the older commandsd (i.e. those that live in the System32 Windows directory), PowerShell 7 creates a PowerShell remoting session on the current host based on a Windows PowerShell 5.1 endpoint.
+When you attempt to use some of the older commands (i.e. those that live in the System32 Windows directory), PowerShell 7 creates a PowerShell remoting session on the current host based on a Windows PowerShell 5.1 endpoint.
 Then, using implicit remoting, PowerShell creates and imports a script module of proxy functions that invoke the underlying commands in the remoting session.
 This enables you to use commands, such as Add-WindowsFeature, more or less seamlessly.
 You examine the Windows PowerShell compatibility feature in Utilizing Windows PowerShell Compatibility.

 Most Windows Server 2022’s features and roles provide management tools you use to manage the role or feature.
 You can also install and use these feature tools on any host allowing you to manage features across your network as you can see in Installing RSAT tools.